meetdomaine/Kit/documentation/content/docs/thinking-modular.md

 ## Folder Naming Conventions

 If the top-level module folders are named a certain way, CSS chunking and JS asset chunking is more readily supported.
-The standard convention is to follow the pattern: `{request.page_type}-{template.suffix}`.
-Here is an example of a common structure:
+The standard convention is to follow the pattern: `{request.page_type}-{template.suffix}`, where `request.page_type` and `template.suffix` are both properties exposed in Liquid.
+Here is an example of a common structure of top level module folders:

 ```bash
 src